Program activities are for kids who will are 8-12 years old.

 - When the child returns to the group, the teacher warmly welcomes him/her back to the group and tries to make the transition as smooth as possible.

-Parents will be notified if any behavioral issues of concern.
-We will work with the parent to resolve any behavior issues outside normal child development.
-Should the child’s behavior cause a continued threat to him/herself and/or others, we will discuss with the parents alternative group child care arrangements that may better benefit the child.
+We will do our best to work with the parent to resolve any behavior issues outside normal child development.
+Should the child’s behavior cause a continued threat to themself and/or others, we will ask that your child not return to our facility until they have sought professional help.

-The cost of this program is $600 per month.
-Included in the price of the program is lab materials, snack, and beverages.
+The cost of camp is $50 per day.
+Included in the price of the program is lab materials, snacks, and beverages.

 When you bring your child to The Scholar Ship, an adult over the age of 16 must accompany your child to their lab and sign your child in.
 Children are not allowed to write anything or sign in/out for parents on attendance sheets.
 Under no circumstances should a child be dropped off outside.
-Children will not be accepted until the posted arrival time of 8am.
+Children will not be accepted before 8am.

 Our utmost concern is the safety of your child.
 If you are unable to pick your child, we will only release your child to those for which you have authorized on your enrollment form.
 Any person picking up your child besides the parent(s) will be required to show a picture ID and sign your child out before your child will be released.
 Children will not be permitted to leave with ANYONE except those persons listed on the enrollment form.
 Any change in authorized pick-ups must be in writing, texted, or emailed to us.